Coookei/Context-Agent/README.md

 ### Setup Client

+Create the .env file and set the variable below:

 ```bash
 cp packages/client/.env.example packages/client/.env
 ```

-Set:

 - `VITE_API_URL` (defaults to `http://localhost:3000` if omitted)

 ### Run in development

-From the repository root:
+From the repository root run:

 ```bash
 bun dev